The Majestic Parmesan Cheese: From Origin to Aging

 The Origin of Parmigiano Reggiano

-Parmigiano Reggiano, or Parmesan cheese, traces its roots back to the Middle Ages in the regions of Parma, Reggio Emilia, Modena, and parts of Mantua and Bologna.
-Legend has it that monks were the first to craft this cheese, seeking a way to preserve milk for longer periods.
-Their dedication and expertise birthed the Parmesan we cherish today
+Parmigiano Reggiano, or Parmesan cheese, dates back to the Middle Ages in Parma, Reggio Emilia, Modena, and parts of Mantua and Bologna.
+Monks first crafted it as a way to preserve milk for longer periods.
+Their dedication gave birth to the Parmesan we know today.

 How Parmesan Cheese is Made

-After brining, the cheese wheels are aged for a minimum of 12 months, with some aging for up to 36 months or more.
-During this aging process, the wheels are regularly turned and brushed, developing their distinctive texture and flavor.
+After brining, the cheese wheels age for a minimum of 12 months, with many left for up to 36 months or longer.
+During this time, producers turn and brush each wheel, building the texture and flavor that make Parmigiano unique.

 Certification and Quality

-True Parmigiano Reggiano is strictly regulated by the Consorzio del Formaggio Parmigiano Reggiano.
-Each wheel is inspected and only those that meet the rigorous standards receive the certification mark.
-This mark guarantees the cheese’s authenticity, origin, and quality, distinguishing it from imitators.
+The Consorzio del Formaggio Parmigiano Reggiano strictly regulates Parmigiano Reggiano.
+Each wheel is inspected, and only those that meet the rigorous standards receive the certification mark.
+The cheese’s authenticity, origin, and quality distinguish it from imitators.

 Certifying Parmesan Cheese